-When the cold arrives, I struggle to keep water from turning into a frozen block.
+When the cold arrives, I struggle to keep the chicken’s drinking water from turning into a frozen block.

 And without a water heater?
-Just that much more difficult.
+It can certainly seem daunting.

 I know many of you are worrying about how to keep your chicken’s water from freezing without electricity this winter, so I wanted to share some tricks that have worked for me.